-In 2023, the CLC had a membership of four external members (including a representative from the Toronto Police Service).
-BWXT NEC launched a recruitment campaign in the fall of 2023 to attract new members to the CLC.
-One application was received.
-After careful review, the application was accepted, and the applicant will join the committee in 2024.
+BWXT NEC launched a recruitment campaign in the fall of 2024 that aimed to attract new members to the CLC.
+One application was received during the Community Information event in November.
+This applicant was accepted and will be joining the committee in 2025.

-4.1.11 Website
+4.1.10 Website

 BWXT NEC has a dedicated public information website, located at nec.bwxt.com.
-The website provides information about the company's operations and activities that can be accessed by members of the public and other key stakeholders 24/7.
+The website provides information about the company's operations and activities that can be accessed by members of the public and other key stakeholders.

-In 2023, there were 15,790 sessions from 12,779 users.
-Top pages visited were: Home page (27%), About Peterborough (8%), About Us (6%), Contact Us (4%) and About Toronto (3%).
+In 2024, there were 21,816 sessions from 17,526 users.
+Top pages visited were: Home page (29%), About Peterborough (19%), About NEC (4%) and Contact (3%).

-Over the course of 2023, new information was regularly updated on the website.
+Over the course of 2024, new information was regularly updated on the website.
 The following represents some of the updates that were posted:

-- Public disclosures

-- Document summaries and environmental information
+Document summaries and environmental information

+- Emergency response information and drill details

 - Frequently asked questions

-- Peterborough and Toronto CLC (meeting minutes, recruitment)
+- Community Liaison Committee meeting minutes, recruitment information

-- Copies of the Toronto and Peterborough newsletters
+- Community newsletters

-- Community event information
+- Community event details

 - Annual Compliance Report information

 - Notice of CNSC's annual public meeting

-4.1.12 Information Brochures
+- Community involvement and support

+- Community surveying

+4.1.11 Community Survey